%20AI%20in%20Data%20Quality_%20Cleansing%2C%20Anomaly%20Detection%20%26%20Lineage.avif)

 OpenRefine is an open-source data cleansing tool that specializes in working with messy, unstructured data.
 It allows users to explore, clean, and transform data efficiently.

-Anomaly detection is a key component of ensuring data quality, security, and operational stability.
-Traditionally, it’s been about setting thresholds and hoping that outliers don’t slip through the cracks.
+Anomaly detection is a key component in ensuring data quality, security, and operational stability.
+Traditionally, it’s been about setting thresholds.

 But as data grows more complex, static thresholds become increasingly unreliable.
 What happens when the anomalies are subtle, or when data flows in unpredictable patterns?